Rei-SwitchBot/faq/en-us/Lock.md

 - ZIP/Postal Code
 - A screenshot of your order

-*The magnet used for both SwitchBot Lock and Lock Pro is the same.
-If you need a replacement magnet for Lock Pro, please follow the same request process as mentioned above.
+*The magnet used for both SwitchBot Lock is the same.
+If you need a replacement magnet for Lock, please follow the same request process as mentioned above.
 We’d be happy to assist you!
 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

 ---
-### How to Enable Push Notifications for SwitchBot Lock or Lock Pro
+### How to Enable Push Notifications for SwitchBot Lock

 1. Make sure your SwitchBot App version is up to date.

-2. Make sure SwitchBot Lock or Lock Pro and Hub have been added to your App.
+2. Make sure SwitchBot Lock and Hub have been added to your App.

 3. The Lock is a Bluetooth communication device that must be connected to our Hub products to receive push notifications from the SwitchBot App.
 Starting from SwitchBot App V9.0, place the Lock near the Hub, within Bluetooth range, and it will automatically connect to the Hub.